contao/docs/docs/dev/getting-started/initial-setup/symfony-application.md

 }
 ```

-The frontend preview is an entry script on its own and needs to be placed in
+The front end preview is an entry script on its own and needs to be placed in
 `public/preview.php` containing the following lines:

 ```php